Crunch-io/ta-da/content/powerful-survey-analytics/speed.md

 +++

-The CrunchDB columnar database is purpose built to handle even your largest survey datasets with millions of respondents (rows), and thousands of variables (columns).
+The CrunchDB columnar database is purpose built to handle even your largest survey datasets with millions of respondents, and thousands of variables.